julian1/reactor/README.md

 #### TODO

-  - signals (outside the core dispatcher using fifo)
   - change dispatcher name to reactor or demux? or separate demux and handler dispatch?
   - use gettimeofday instead of time for millisec prec.
   - compute lowest possible timeout value (eg. next possible timeout ) as select sleep time